eemed/sanedit/README.md

   characters at most.
 For example show the non matched 20 first characters and the matched text afterwards with combined limit to 300 chars

+* Piecetree should optionally support line ending tracking
+    - Keep the same lines api but use the most effective line finding method under the hood

 * play around with parsing machine JIT
     - This is its own big project
     - Should try this once we can write it in this editor :)